Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: anticommuting variables

-The evolution of the system on the physical phase space defined by the constraints (\ref{eq:constraintsone}) should stay on that phase space, so the constraints must be conserved in time.
-The most general Hamiltonian that has the correct value (\ref{eq:Hzero}) on the physical phase space is
+but the evolution of the system on the physical phase space defined by the constraints (\ref{eq:constraintsone}) must stay in that phase space.
+In other words, the constraints must be conserved in time.
+The most general Hamiltonian that agrees with (\ref{eq:Hzero}) on the physical phase space is